Kreusada/Kreusada-Cogs/docs/customcommands.rst

 .. _customcommands:

 ============================
-CustomCommands Cog Reference
+Custom Commands
 ============================

 ------------
 How it works
 ------------

-CustomCommands allows you to create simple commands for your bot without requiring you to code your own cog for Red.
+CustomCommands allows you to create simple commands for your own guild.

-If the command you attempt to create shares a name with an already loaded command, you cannot overwrite it with this cog.
+If the command you attempt to create shares a name with an already loaded command, you cannot overwrite it.

 ---------
 Cooldowns